chenjd/chenjd.github.io/_posts/2019-07-22-Unity-ARFoundation-CoreML.md

 #### Create a Swift plugin for Unity

-In order for C# to communicate with Swift, you need to create an object-c file as a bridge.
+In order for C# to communicate with Swift, we need to create an object-c file as a bridge.

 In this way, C# can call the method in Object-C by `[DllImport("__Internal")]`.
 Then Object-C will call Swift via `@objc`.
 After importing `UnityInterface.h`, Swift can call the `UnitySendMessage` method to pass data to C#.